-Despite this positive increase, however, the scale of the current MMT coverage is not sufficient.
-At the existing facilities, there are waiting lists of clients who seek MMT at Labyrinth Pristina and many clients are forced to travel between cities to receive Methadone there.
+Despite this positive increase, however, the scale of the current MMT coverage is not sufficient and there is still a considerable fluctuation of clients.
+There are waiting lists of clients who seek MMT at Labyrinth Pristina and many clients are forced to travel between cities to receive Methadone there.
 This is especially so for the former clients of the Gjilan MMT site which was closed in December 2015.
 The proportion of female clients in the MMT program also increased since 2013, but is still comparably low - between 1% and 3%.
 According to tentative data, 3% to 6% would be closer to reflecting the actual percentage of women injecting drugs in Kosovo.
+Measures need to be taken to keep clients on the program and to enrol more women.
+The survey on client satisfaction of 2015 is a good basis for new measures.
+Such surveys should be conducted regularly and additional services should be offered along with MMT to attract more clients and to keep them in the service system.

 An important factor contributing to a delay of achieving the objectives is certainly the system of licencing for MMT administration: those licences are issued only to individuals - in that case to doctors, not to nurses, who, in fact are involved daily in the administration of Methadone to the clients.
 NGOs like Labyrinth in Prizren do still not have a licence, although they have been waiting for it for more than three years.
-The example of MMT in prison shows that when a license is given to a hospital (or hospital department), this makes procedures much easier: the central prison hospital has the licence and can coordinate necessary activities flexibly.
+The example of MMT in prison shows that when a license is given to an institution (or hospital department), this makes procedures much easier: the central prison hospital has the licence and can coordinate necessary activities flexibly.